Child Development & Learning

 There are lots of reasons why parents can be reluctant to take on toilet training; it can seem like a daunting thing to do when our lives are already so busy and it may cause you to feel really emotional - your baby is growing up!

-Their key person at nursery will absolutely support you both and provide you with advice and reassurance but it is important that there is a consistent approach so if they are starting to use the potty or toilet at nursery, make sure you are also doing this at home.
+However, toilet training is really important for your child’s bladder and bowel health as well as their independence.
+Their key person at nursery will absolutely support you both and provide you with advice and reassurance but it is important that there is a consistent approach so if they are starting to use the potty or toilet at nursery, make sure you are also doing this at home.?

 What about night time?